 RICHARD D. KLINGLER’s practice focuses on litigation and advice involving administrative, privacy, and constitutional law, as well as national security and foreign sovereign immunity issues.
-His law-intensive litigation and advisory projects are often undertaken for clients in the communications, finance, technology and energy sectors.
+His law-intensive litigation and advisory projects are often undertaken for clients in the communications, finance, energy, and technology sectors.

 Richard joined the firm in 1990 and first became a partner in 1996.
 He served from 2006–2007 as the General Counsel and Legal Adviser on the National Security Council staff.
 From 2005–2007, he served in the Office of the Counsel to the President, concluding as Special Assistant and Senior Associate Counsel to the president.
-He worked from 1997–2002 as an investment banker with Credit Suisse First Boston on equity capital market and M&A transactions and from 1994–1996 worked in Australia (while a Sidley lawyer) as Regulatory Adviser and then Regulatory Counsel for Telstra Corp.
+He worked from 1997–2002 as an investment banker with Credit Suisse First Boston on equity capital market and M&A transactions and from 1994–1996 worked in Australia (while a Sidley lawyer) as Regulatory Adviser and then Regulatory Counsel for a leading Australian telecommunications company.

 - Administrative law.
-Participated in agency rulemaking and adjudicative proceedings and in judicial challenges to administrative rules and orders, in the telecommunications, finance, energy and other sectors.
-For example, successfully argued Loan Syndications and Trading Ass’n v.
+Participation in agency rulemaking and adjudicative proceedings and in judicial challenges to administrative rules and orders, in the telecommunications, finance, energy, and other sectors.
+Various finance sector matters include successfully arguing The Loan Syndications and Trading Ass’n v.
 SEC and Board of Governors of the Federal Res.
 Sys., 882 F.3d 220 (D.C.
 Cir.
 2018) (setting aside a Dodd-Frank Act credit risk retention rule).
 Energy sector matters also include various matters involving the Keystone XL Pipeline, as well as litigation in the bankruptcy court, district courts, and courts of appeals.

 - Constitutional law.
-Participated in U.S. Supreme Court and federal court of appeals cases in favor of broad Congressional and Executive Branch counter-terrorism powers, judicial power over foreign actors harming U.S. interests, First Amendment rights of electronic media companies, the appropriately limited scope of the Establishment Clause and recognition of Second Amendment rights (in District of Columbia v.
+Participated in U.S. Supreme Court and federal court of appeals cases in favor of broad Congressional and Executive Branch counterterrorism powers, judicial power over foreign actors harming U.S. interests, First Amendment rights of electronic media companies, and rights protected by the Free Exercise Clause and the Second Amendment (including in District of Columbia v.
 Heller, 554 U.S. 570 (2008)).
 Challenged, on separation of powers grounds, President Obama’s purported exercise of authority to bar construction of the Keystone XL Pipeline.

 - Review of merger transactions.
-Participated in litigation and/or regulatory review concerning large merger transactions — for example, transactions involving AT&T and Time Warner, AT&T and DIRECTV, and AT&T and T-Mobile USA.
+Participated in litigation and/or regulatory review concerning large merger transactions — for example, transactions involving AT&T and Time Warner and AT&T and DIRECTV, and proceedings involving digital media providers.